If there is something we can agree on, it is that during the autumn months we can find the best quality fruits: they are juicy and full of flavor.

 In this article, we will tell you what is membrillo, and how you can turn it into a paste to have the most wonderful and easy-to-eat Spanish dessert of all time.

-This blog is supported by you, dear reader.
+You, dear reader, support this blog.
 If you purchase through a link, we earn a small commission.
 As an Amazon Affiliate, we earn from qualifying purchases.

 Background of the Dish

-The word “membrillo” stands for quince fruit, which is popular in several countries, but the dulce de membrillo comes from southern Spain.
+The word “membrillo” stands for quince fruit, which is popular in several countries, but the dulce de membrillo comes from Southern Spain.

 Quince trees were originally from Asia until they were brought to the Iberian Peninsula, being found in Portugal and Spain.